-Abstract:
+Abstract

-It is well known that the dominant gas pricing mechanism in Continental Europe has been historically based on determining the contract price of gas on its replacement value in the end-use sectors, i.e. linking contract gas prices through specific formulas in the longterm gas export contracts (LTGEC) to the prices of energies competing with gas in the final energy consumption.
-This is the key element of the well-known Groningen concept of the LTGEC, developed in 1962 in Netherlands.
+It is well known that the dominant gas pricing mechanism in Continental Europe has been historically based on determining the contract price of gas on its replacement value in the end-use sectors, i.e. linking contract gas prices through specific formulas in the long-term gas export contracts (LTGEC) to the prices of energies competing with gas in the final energy consumption.3 This is the key element of the well-known Groningen concept of the LTGEC, developed in 1962 in Netherlands.
 The main energies to which gas prices have been pegged in the Groningen-type LTGEC include residual fuel oil (heavy fuel oil - HFO) and gas-diesel oil (light fuel oil - LFO).
 In view of the crude and product price hike worldwide during this decade, especially manifest after 2004, till mid-2008, LTGEC prices have also been growing rapidly.

 This called for a discussion about the validity of linking gas prices to liquid fuel prices and a potential transition to a new gas pricing pattern in Continental Europe decoupled from liquid fuel and other gas-replacing energy price developments.
-Since end-2008 futures and spot quotations of crude oil and petroleum products has been going down, bringing down the spot prices of gas as well - to the levels much lower than contract prices of gas in the LTGEC at the same markets.
-This further stipulated debate on evolution of contractual and pricing mechanisms in the international gas markets, in particular in Continental Europe, which region has been historically much dependent on the import supplies of the pipeline gas from the USSR/Russia through the LTGEC with their formula pricing principle.
+Since end-2008 futures and spot quotations of crude oil and

-&lt;sup>1 Based on a series of this author's presentations (both in English and Russian) and publications (in Russian) in the recent years, which can be viewed at his web-side at www.konoplyanik.ru.
+1 Based on a series of this author's presentations (both in English and Russian) and publications (in Russian) in the recent years, which can be viewed at his web-site at www.konoplyanik.ru.